electromute/gnip-dotnet/README.txt

 = Debugging =
 The Gnip .NET library uses the log4net Logger to send messages to the logs.
 By default the library does not log.
 However, the logger is configured to run with the Gnip.ClientTest NUnit test.
-To config the logger in your app include the line:
+To configure the logger in your app include the line:

       XmlConfigurator.ConfigureAndWatch(new System.IO.FileInfo("[path to log config file]"));